cdl-biosimilars/mofi/README.md

 * Create the library and documentation as described above.
 * Execute `pyinstaller -i images\mofi.ico mofi.spec`.
 * The folder `dist/mofi` is now a self-contained MoFi installation.

-## Creating a Debian package

-* Create the library and documentation as described above
-* Add new message in `debian/changelog`.
-Ensure that a key with the appropriate user ID exists.
-* Tag that version using `git tag -a v1.0`
-* Commit the changes
-* Run `gbp buildpackage`